Best Alternatives to Surgical Dog Cones (2024)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-If your pup recently had surgery, like a spay or neuter procedure, a dog cone collar prevents them from licking, biting, or scratching their wound while it heals.
-Dog collars can be problematic for many pets, however.
-If yours is one of them, it pays to research alternatives.
+If your pup recently had a surgical procedure — like a spay or neuter procedure — a dog cone collar prevents them from licking, biting, or scratching their wound while it heals.

-Traditional dog cones might create problems for a few reasons.
-For starters, pet cones can be uncomfortable for many pets and can even cause them to experience psychological distress.[1]
+Traditional cones can create problems for dogs in a few different ways.
+For starters, pet cones can cause pets to bump into walls, feel discomfort, and experience psychological distress.[2]

 Learn More: What Does Pet Insurance Cover and Is It Worth It?